 '''

 (schedule-event-relative time-delta 'mod-buffer-chunk

+:time-in-ms time-units

 :module module

 :priority priority

 :params (list buffer modifications)

+:details (format nil "~s ~s" 'mod-buffer-chunk buffer-name)

 :output output)

 '''

-Where modifications is the list of slot-name and slot-values provided.
 The default values for the parameters are :none for module, 0 for priority, and low for output if not provided.
 It returns the event that is scheduled.
-If any of the parameters are not valid or there is no current model then a warning is printed, nil is returned and nothing is scheduled.
+If any of the parameters are not valid or there is no current model or current meta-process then a warning is printed, nil is returned and nothing is scheduled.